Five Steps to a More Valuable Business: Building, Harvesting and Managing Wealth

 As some point, cashing in or harvesting the value of business is in your future.
 Harvesting represents the thought of a growing season, where harvesting marks the end of the growth cycle for your particular crop: your business.

-There are many exit options, from internal exits for intergenerational, key employees and partners, to external exits for private equity, family offices or strategic buyers.
+There are many business transition options, from internal exits for intergenerational, key employees and partners, to external transitions for private equity, family offices or strategic buyers.
 It’s important to explore each possibility.

 Step 5: Manage Value